 In my humble opinion, borders around classroom displays aren’t just for looks!
 They help to group information and direct attention, so students can find what they need a little more easily.

 Narrative Writing Classroom Display

-In this example, I have chosen four of our free teacher resources to focus on the areas spelling, narrative structure and writing about emotions.
+In this example, I have chosen four of our resources to focus on the areas spelling, narrative structure and writing about emotions.
 This Narrative Writing Help Centre provides some specific answers (synonyms for emotion words), information about a key concept (narrative structure) and support for foundational skills (spelling strategies).